 Deuze, M., 2005, What is Journalism?
 Professional Identity and Ideology of Journalists Reconsidered, Journalism, 6(4), pp. 442–64.
 Available from: SAGE Journals.

 Hanusch, F. & Banjac, S., 2019, Studying Role Conceptions in the Digital Age: A Critical Appraisal.
 In: Eldridge II, S. & Franklin, B. (eds.), The Routledge Handbook of Developments in Digital Journalism Studies, Routledge, Oxon, New York.
 Available from: Google Books.

 Karlsson, M., 2011, The Immediacy of Online News, the Visibility of Journalistic Processes and a Restructuring of Journalistic Authority, Journalism, 12(3), pp. 279–95.
 Available from: SAGE Journals.

 Khamis, S., Ang, L. & Welling, R., 2017, Self-Branding, ‘Micro-Celebrity’ and the Rise of Social Media Influencers, Celebrity Studies, 8(2), pp. 1–18.
 Available from: ResearchGate.

 Lewis, S., 2012, The Tension between Professional Control and Open Participation: Journalism and its Boundaries, Information, Communication & Society, 15(6), pp. 836–66.
 Available from: ResearchGate.

 Maares, P. & Hanusch, F., 2018, Exploring the Boundaries of Journalism: Instagram Micro-Bloggers in the Twilight Zone of Lifestyle Journalism, Journalism, pp. 1–17.
 Available from: SAGE Journals

-The full thesis may be downloaded from Theseus.fi from September 2019.
+The full thesis may be downloaded from Theseus.fi (External link) from September 2019.